Geometry-Aware Longitudinal Flow Matching with Mixture of Experts

 --save_dir saved_models/lorenz

-Train MixtureVelocityNet with Gumbel routing, then evaluate.
+Train the mixture-of-experts velocity with Gumbel routing, then evaluate.

 python scripts/benchmark_data/train_benchmark_velocity.py \